JeffersonLab/clas12-mcgen/README.md

 This repository is the collection of generators available in the CLAS12 Docker/Singularity containers for offsite (e.g. OSG) simulation jobs.

-Note, these generators are also available for use on JLab machines via the [CLAS12 environment](https://clasweb.jlab.org/wiki/index.php/CLAS12_Software_Environment_@_JLab) module `mcgen`.
+These generators are also available for use on JLab machines via the [CLAS12 environment](https://clasweb.jlab.org/wiki/index.php/CLAS12_Software_Environment_@_JLab) module `mcgen`.

 # Current Generators